 Although an exciting new opportunity, aligning the industry’s capacity to meet this demand creates new challenges for estates, mills and refineries.
 Digitalisation using cloud computing and interconnectivity can potentially increase yields by 7-9% encompassing the global agriculture industry.

 For the palm oil industry, a system like Quarto by LintraMax can help by digitising estate management across the entire value chain.

 A strategic push from BNM

 Bank Negara Malaysia had stressed the palm industry’s need to improve downstream value.
-By manufacturing products with higher product complexity up the value chain, the industry can attract quality investments and international clients including China, Malaysia’s second largest market for palm oil.
+By manufacturing products with higher product complexity up the value chain, the industry can attract quality investments and clientele.
+In this case, the diverse range of consumers from China, which stands as Malaysia’s second largest market for palm oil.

 Why palm oil players need innovation to meet growing demands

-Contact us and let our expertise in digital agriculture help align your business goals to market opportunities.
+Contact us and let our expertise help align your business goals to market opportunities.